-As an international student on a student visa, you are expected to complete your course by the course end date on your Confirmation of Enrolment (CoE).
-Usually this requires you to enrol in a standard load of 50 points per half year.
-You can only extend the duration of your course, if you need to reduce your load due to compassionate or compelling circumstances or as directed by the University.
-You must seek approval from a Student Advisor prior to making changes to your enrolment.
+International students on a student visa are required to complete their course by the end date of their Confirmation of Enrolment (CoE).
+Usually this requires you to enrol in a standard study load of 50 points per half year period (e.g. January to June).
+You can only extend the duration of your course if you need to reduce your load due to compassionate or compelling circumstances or as directed by the University.

-You are allowed to reduce your study load if:
+You can only apply to reduce your study load, if:

 - you are unable to enrol in a standard load due to:

 - compassionate or compelling circumstance (e.g. illness, disability, bereavement or involvement in a traumatic experience) as evidenced by appropriate supporting documents; or

 - course structure or limited subject availability as confirmed by a Student Adviser;